Whangārei man sentenced to preventive detention for attack on his partner

 Justice Peters said relevant sentencing principles included deterrence and denunciation but also the need to protect the community from Tawhai.

-Based on counsel's submissions and case law, the judge calculated a finite sentence of three years, saying she could have imposed it with a two-thirds non-parole period.
+Based on counsel's submissions, case law, and after discounts totalling 35%, the judge calculated a finite end sentence of three years, saying she could have imposed it with a two-thirds non-parole period.

 But in her view, even if coupled with extended supervision, a finite sentence would not stop Tawhai from reoffending.